Inhockorea/Inhockorea/README.md

 <br/>
 <br/>

-- 🔭   I’m currently working at Helix Consulting Partners as a full stack software engineer intern.
+- 🔭   I’m currently working at Helix Consulting Partners as a full stack software engineer.

 - 📫   You could reach me at: ejho13@berkeley.edu